 * International candidate can appear their exam from an International location during (January, February, April, May, July, August, October & November).

 Q4.What is a “Notice To Schedule,” and when will I receive mine?

 The Notice To Schedule (NTS) is your notification that you may begin scheduling your examination with Prometric.
 You must present your NTS at the testing center before beginning your examination.
 For full details on the NTS, please refer to the Candidate Bulletin.

 Q5.How long do I have to pass all four sections of the examination?

 This varies for each jurisdiction.
 Your State Accountancy Board determines if credit is granted and the length of time credit is valid.
-Most jurisdictions allow a maximum of 18 months to pass all remaining sections in order to retain credit on the passed section(s).
+Most jurisdictions allow a maximum of 18 months to pass all remaining sections in order to retain the credit on the passed section(s).

 Q6.My conditional credit expires soon.
 What is the last day I can sit without losing credit?

 You have until the end of testing on the day your credit expires.
 Remember, when scheduling your examination, some testing centers are not open on weekends or holidays.
 For some jurisdictions, the expiration date for conditional credit may fall in a non-testing month.
 Examination content changes do not affect conditional credit.
 If you passed a section prior to January 1, 2011, and have valid credit, you will not have to retake that section unless the credit expires before you pass all four sections